top of page

 Red clover (Trifolium pratense)

-The legume family, highly rated for the quality of nectar they produce.
+The legume family are highly rated for the quality of nectar they produce.
 Let these grow for species rich lawns.

 Daisy.jpg